 I just completed the four-day presentation of Quantum Logos (vision serpent) at Ars Electronica Deep Space 8k theater.
 It was quite a ride, with my colleagues in arms Ina Conradi, Bianka Hofmann, and Bob Kastner.
-Full of the requisite stress that comes with big efforts.
+Full of the requisite stress that comes with significant efforts.
 Although I produced and animated all of the visuals myself, I received a much needed musical score from Tate Egon Chavez.
 Other consultation came from Rupert Ursin, deputy director at the Institute for Quantum Optics and Quantum Information (IQOQI) of the Austrian Academy of Sciences.
-I’m an artist/animator and not trained in Quantum Theory or cultural archetype and metaphor, though these are interesting subjects to study.
+I’m an artist/animator and not trained in Quantum Theory or cultural archetype and metaphor, though these are fascinating subjects to study.

 I started this project in earnest this past January.
 However, my research on the topic began much earlier when I started reading books like James Maffie’s Aztec Philosophy: Understanding a World in Motion, and Alexus McLeod’s Philosophy of the Ancient Maya: Lords of Time.
 These books offer a great view of the metaphysical, epistemological, and ethical wisdom of the Mexica and Maya civilizations.
 Taking these ideas without expropriating direct cultural imagery and studying other great cultures and the essence of their creation myths and themes provided a rich template from which to derive design inspiration.